Ruger SR-556

-Overview
+History

+Ruger announced on May 15, 2009 on the SR-556 being produced.
+On May 13, 2010, the SR-556C was announced.

+In January 2016, Ruger discontinued all SR-556 rifles and introduced a new takedown variant, known as the Ruger SR-556 Takedown, with a lightweight KeyMod handguard in 2017.

+Design

-The rifle features a "two-stage" piston mechanism as opposed to the semi-direct impingement system of the AR-15.
+The rifle features a short-stroke piston mechanism as opposed to the semi-direct impingement system of the AR-15.
 Gas flow is controlled by a four position regulator.
-Several key parts, such as the short stroke gas piston, gas regulator, and bolt/carrier group are chrome plated.
+Several key parts, such as the gas piston, gas regulator, and bolt/carrier group are chrome plated.
 The bolt carrier features an integral lug in place of the AR-15's gas key.
 The flash suppressor is similar to Ruger's AC-556 and Mini-14GB.

 The 5.56 rifle includes a number of other manufacturer's parts such as a Troy Industries railed handguard and Samson folding iron sights, a Hogue rubberized pistol grip, and three Magpul PMAG 30-round STANAG magazines.
 The 7.62 variant uses SR-25 pattern magazines.
 The SR-556SC comes with three 10-round magazines and does not have the flash hider or collapsible stock, making it compliant in several states with restrictive rifle laws.
 The barrel is 16.12 in, chrome lined, and features a six groove, right hand, 1:9 in twist.

 In August 2010, Ruger announced that the rifle would be offered in the 6.8mm Remington SPC cartridge.